govfresh/govfresh.github.io/_thoughts/2024-12-09-government-release-notes.md

 img-link: https://fontawesome.com/
 category:
   - Open source software
-#feature: "true"
+feature: "true"
 #contributors:
 #  -
 ---

 Government services should include regular release notes to their intended communities.
-The practice and intent behind release notes can be adopted by all government and civic organizations and services.
+The practice and intent of release notes can be adopted by all government and civic organizations and services.

 ## About release notes